poppy567/CS297P-FLine/README.md

 ### Setup

-Simply clone the project and run:
+Simply clone the project
+Copy .env.default to .env and fill in all the configurations
+Run:
 ```shell
 $ npm install
 $ npm run dev